pierreaubert/dotidx/README.md

 ## Usage

-The system built 5 binaries:
+The system build 5 binaries:

 - `dixmgr`: a service that launches and monitor all the various services.
 - `dixbatch` : pull large amount of blocks into the database.